-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 School Climate: Suspension - The number of students who are suspended will decrease by .05% each year, and the gap between all student groups that are being underserved will be reduced by more than 1.5%.
-2018-20: 4.6% 2019-20: 3.4% Data for specific student groups will be available in the Annual Update of this document.
-Data on Ed Data is not accurate due to erroneous CALPADs submission.
-Data listed above is accurate.
-Desired outcomes for 2023-24: 3.25% Data for specific student groups will be available in the Annual Update of this document.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 student groups that are being underserved (including our English learners, foster youth, socioeconomically disadvantaged students, and students with disabilities) will be no greater than 1% higher than the district's overall suspension rate Foster Youth: 15.8% / 3.7% Socioeconomically Disadvantaged: 5.8% / 3.1% Students with Disabilities: 7.4% / 4.8% Because 2019-20 was a partial year due to COVID-19, complete data is not available for that time period.
+The most recent annual data available is 2018-19.
 School Climate: Expulsions-The number of students expelled for mandatory expulsion offenses will decrease.
 2019-20: 6 expulsions .04% Data on Ed Data is not accurate due to erroneous CALPADs submission.
 Data listed above is accurate.
-Desired outcomes for 2023-24: 0 School Climate: Student survey results will demonstrate an increase in students' sense of safety and connectedness, base 2020-21 (Results in May): Sense of Safety- Sense of Connectedness- Desired outcomes for 2023-24: Sense of Safety- Sense of Connectedness-
+Desired outcomes for 2023-24: School Climate: Student survey results will demonstrate an increase in the percent of students who respond 2020-21: Culture/Climate - 80.3% Growth Mindset - 81.3% Desired outcomes for 2023-24: Growth Mindset - Increase above baseline

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 upon the data gathered from an internal survey of 4th, 6th, and 8th graders.
-School Climate: Annual parent survey will show an increase in satisfaction for all questions in the three areas measured: teaching and learning, school connectedness, and safety.
-2020-21 Baseline will be determined after administration of parent survey in May 2021.
-Desired outcomes for 2023-24: Increase above baseline Actions
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 favorably to each of the five social- emotional learning domains, based upon the data gathered from the CORE SEL Survey of 4th, 6th, and 8th graders.
+Self-Management - 74.8% Self-Efficacy - 71.7% Social Awareness - 66.3% Self-Management - Increase above baseline Self-Efficacy - Increase above baseline Social Awareness - Increase above baseline Culture/Climate - Increase above baseline School Climate: Annual parent survey will show an increase in satisfaction for the three areas measured: support for academic learning, sense of school connectedness, and sense of safety.
+2020-21 Satisfaction with: Support for academic learning: 92% Sense of community: 91% Sense of safety: 87% Desired outcomes for 2023-24: Satisfaction for Support for academic learning: Sense of community: Increase above baseline Sense of safety: Increase above baseline